beotavalo/text-2-speech/README.md

-# Text to Speech Deploymenty with BentoML
+# Text to Speech Deployment with BentoML

 This repository provides a framework for deploying a **Text-to-Speech** application using [BentoML cloud](https://www.bentoml.com/), a powerful platform for serving AI models and applications.